Redwood Heights, Oakland, California: 2010s

-Today, the community organization based in the area is called Redwood Heights Association.
+In 2015, the Redwood Heights Neighborhood Association changed its name to Redwood Heights Association, removing its geographical boundaries to serve as a nonprofit organization for all of Oakland.
 Its focus is on Bringing People Together, and it is dedicated to substantially improving the quality of life for Oakland residents by hosting community events and spearheading capital improvement projects.
 Historical articles about the area are available on the Redwood Heights Association website.